Andereoo/TkinterWeb/docs/HTMLFRAME.md

 yourhtmlframe.bind("<<UrlChanged>>", url_changed)
 ```
-It is highly recomended to use this method to change the text in a url-bar, for example, instead of changing the text when a page is loaded at first.
-This method will handle page redirects, and url changes when stopping loading page.
+This is highly recomended if your app includes an address bar.
+This event will fire on all page redirects and url changes when stopping page loading.

 ---